How to Choose the Best Free SEO Tools for your Business

 What Search Engines Look for When Ranking Your Site

-Over the years, SEO has become more involved as search engines developed more aspects to how it ranked sites.
+Over the years, SEO has become more involved as search engines developed more aspects of how it ranked sites.

 As the Internet grew, bringing order and reliable results became more difficult.
-There are many website owners who use black hat tactics to game the system.
+Many website owners use black hat tactics to game the system.
 The problem with this is that it meant search engines weren’t delivering the content web searchers were looking for.

 For SEO, it’s vital to understand the key search engine ranking factors.
 Credit: Benjamin Dada